 For example: if the Primary VM identifier parameter is set to VM hostname, NetBackup is unable to identify virtual machines for backup that do not have a host name.
 You can use IsSet to exclude such virtual machines from the backup list.

-^{} Use OData keywords only when you build queries with the NetBackup web UI.
+\ Use OData operators only when you build queries with the NetBackup web UI's advanced mode under the Query Builder or with NetBackup APIs.